There is one Section 8 Housing Choice Voucher waiting list open in Uniontown.

-There are 58 affordable apartments in Uniontown that offer reduced rents to low-income households.
+There are 58 low-income apartments in Uniontown that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Stark Metropolitan Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|

 Uniontown features 166 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 58 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Uniontown.